MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 These interviews focus on assessing a candidate's understanding of system components, their ability to identify key requirements and constraints, and their capacity to account for edge cases that could impact the system's design.

-Although rare for students, I was once asked to explain how I’d design an app for managing parking spaces.
+Although rare for students, I have definitely seen these questions once or twice.
+I was once asked to explain how I’d design an app for managing parking spaces as a 2nd year student and was caught off guard because I didn't know how to properly approach the question.

 While these questions can be challenging, demonstrating a clear thought process and structured approach is often more important than arriving at a "perfect" solution.

 ---